-“We learn in these days from the COVID-19 pandemic how important successful interaction between the military and other state and NGOs authorities is – on a national level as well as internationally.
+“We learn in these days from crises like the COVID-19 pandemic and the Russian agressive war against Ukraine how important successful interaction between the military and other state and NGOs authorities is – on a national level as well as internationally.
 The students in our master program get to grips with designing processes and structures of CMI, but also with its social, cultural and historical preconditions.
 Developing intercultural and interprofessional competencies, a reflexive mode of thinking and strong leadership proficiencies are the main goals of our students – and I’m sure our program will deliver!”

 The programme is offered by the HSU in cooperation with the Civil-Military Cooperation Centre of Excellence (CCOE).
 The University’s Faculty of Economics and Social Sciences has academic responsibility for the programme.
 The Centre for Postgraduate Education provides support with regard to the academic organisation and quality assurence of the MCMI programme.

 The CCOE is an international military organisation based in The Hague, Netherlands.
 It was founded to support the transformation of NATO and accredited as NATO Centre of Excellence (COE) in 2001.
 The main task of the CCOE is to bring military and civilian societies together.
 To this end, the CCOE offers solutions and support regarding conception, analyses as well as basic and follow-on training.

 The programme is interdisciplinary and transdisciplinary in nature.
 It encompasses elements of the CCOE curriculum in the area of civil-military cooperation and complements the practical and theoretical aspects of these courses through academic content taught by the HSU.
 The standard period of study is two years.